 What do we do?

-Our goal is to make life easier for families during what can be a challenging time.
+Our goal is to make life easier and bring some sparkle for families during what can be a challenging time.
 We work hand in hand with local schools by delivering food hampers for them to pass on to school families they identify as most in need.

 By providing food hampers we aim to remove some of the pressure associated with the Christmas season, and perhaps help families have a treat on Christmas day, free up some funds for urgent bills or perhaps to provide gifts for the family when they may usually go without.